GitHubRulesOK/SumatraPDF-Plus/Plus/README.md

 ---
 Not yet added here as still work in progress but is functional and can be used to convert CBZ to PDF if you run with a CMD file.
 See PiCs2PDF.PDF here https://github.com/GitHubRulesOK/MyNotes/tree/master/C%23

+StripJB2
+---
+Is a temporary fix until SumatraPDF is updated to 1.28 which supports such bad PDF's !

+TTS-sampler
+---
+This has mainly been replaced by the "Read Aloud" ability in SumatraPDF 3.7.
+But there are several cases where read aloud cannot work, but BalCon can.
+Thus retained for now.